On the automorphism of a smooth Schubert variety: Main results in the non simply laced case

 {\bf Acknowledgements} We are very grateful to Professor M. Brion for pointing out this problem.
-We thank the referee for useful comments to improve the exposition.
-We thank Professor C. S. Seshadri, A. J. Parameswaran and D. S. Nagaraj for useful discussions.
+We would like to thank the referee for useful comments to improve the exposition.
+We would like to thank Professor C. S. Seshadri, A. J. Parameswaran and D. S. Nagaraj for useful discussions.